-Bone realignment or osteotomy is the only option for the person with Stage 4 OA.
+Treatment: Bone realignment or osteotomy is the only option for the person with Stage 4 OA.
 This surgical procedure involves the cutting/removing or adding a wedge of bone to your upper shinbone or lower thighbone to shift the weight of your body from the weakest or damaged parts of the knee joint.
 However, it is recommended for younger patients.
 Total knee replacement is another surgical option for stage 4 OA.
 During this surgery, a surgeon replaces the damaged joint with plastic and metal device.

 So, these were the 4 stages of knee osteoarthritis.
 Besides taking medications, self-management is essential to make difference in OA signs.
 While exercises and losing weight is essential, you can try heat and cold therapies to manage pain.
 Besides, you can use OTC pain creams, numbing creams and gels to get relief from the knee pain.